logzio/logz-docs/_source/logzio_collections/_security-sources/falco.md

 ```
 Save and exit the falco.yaml file.

-{% include log-shipping/certificate.md server="to your Filebeat server" %}
+{% include log-shipping/certificate.md %} to your Filebeat server

 ##### Configure Filebeat